The Neural Tissue Engineering Lab at Rice University

 Realtime Neural Engineering Laboratory

-The Realtime Neural Engineering Laboratory focuses on forming, storing, and using memory in the hippocampus.
+The Realtime Neural Engineering Laboratory focuses on how the hippocampus forms, stores, and uses memory.
 Problems in the hippocampal circuit can lead to memory problems (e.g., Alzheimer's, PTSD) and also more complex disorders such as depression and anxiety.
-We'd like to understand how the hippocampal circuit works at a systems-level in healthy brains, how it goes wrong, and what can be done to change how it functions.
+We'd like to understand how the hippocampal circuit works at the systems level in healthy brains, how it goes wrong, and what can be done to change its function.

 The Robinson Lab for Nano-neurotechnology believes that new methods to measure and manipulate the activity of specific brain cells will reveal fundamental principles of brain function and advance the treatment of neurological disorders.
 Using semiconductor nanofabrication and genetic engineering, the lab creates electronic, photonic, and magnetic interfaces to the brain.
 In addition, the lab studies millimeter-sized invertebrates with tiny nervous systems.
 By creating interface technologies for these tiny organisms, the lab hopes to decode the activity of the entire nervous system and uncover how simple brains operate to solve complex problems.